A quick look at the most common problems that printers encounter, contributed by printer firm NetPublications who have more than 25 years’ experience.

 5/ Placed images resolution too low or too high (always use 300 dpi)

-A scan resolution that is too low results in a low-quality image.
-A resolution that is too high increases the file size and printing time, without increasing the image’s quality.
+A scan resolution that is too low results in a low quality image.
+A resolution that is too high increases the file size and printing time, without increasing the image quality.
 Images downloaded from the internet do not print clearly (the resolution is too low — 72-100 dpi).

-6/ B&W images saved in RGB or CMYK instead of grayscale
+6/ Black and white images saved in RGB or CMYK instead of grayscale

 They will print with some color if not saved as grayscale.

-7/ Images delivered in wrong file format (JPG, GIF)
+7/ Images delivered in the wrong file format (JPG, PNG, GIF)

-Use TIFF / PSD (Photoshop).
-JPG and GIF are great for photographic images on the web, because it compresses the file (makes the file size smaller for faster downloading).
+Use TIFF or PSD (Photoshop).
+JPG, PNG, and GIF are great for photographic images on the web, because they compress the file, making the file smaller in size for faster downloading).
 Not ideal for printing, because every time you save it, you lose more color and detail.
-TIFF / PSD is the best image for printing without loss of color or detail.
+TIFF and PSD are best for printing without loss of color or detail.

 Will either print blank or a low resolution image in its place.